 Winter air and summer smog can dry out leather and cause it to crack, which can ultimately lead to peeling and pilling .
 While all leather can crack, it is more common in combination leathers where the vinyl components are more ssceptible to cracking compared to the authentic leather.

 To avoid the drying and cracking of your leather furniture, it is recommended to keep your furniture away from a window and/or heat source.

-Peter also suggests regular conditioning of your leather to prevent dryness and cracking.
+Peter also suggests regular conditioning of your leather.